UC DAVIS IS PARTNER IN A MAJOR PACIFIC NORTHWEST BIOFUELS PROJECT

 starts growing poplar trees on that land instead, that change may

-affect soil health, regional greenhouse gas emissions, and the
+affect soil health, regional emissions, and the

 overall profitability of the farm ,” Jenkins said.